turingschool/mod-0-curriculum/setup-instructions.md

 We can tell git to configure itself using the git config command from our terminal.
 Additionally, we're setting "global" configurations for git, so we'll use the --global flag when we provide it with a new piece of configuration.

-Open Terminal with Spotlight search (press the `Command + Space` keys like we did previously).
-Type the following, substituting your own name and email:
+1. Open Terminal with Spotlight search (press the `Command + Space` keys like we did previously).
+1. Type the following, one at a time, **SUBSTITUTING YOUR OWN NAME AND EMAIL** for the first two commands:

 ```
-git config --global user.name "Alan Turing"
+git config --global user.name "Eric Weissman"
-git config --global user.email alanturing@example.com
+git config --global user.email eric@example.com
 git config --global init.defaultBranch main
 git config --global core.editor "atom --wait"
 git config --global pull.rebase false
 ```

-You can verify that this is working:
+1. You can verify that this is working by typing `git config --list` in your terminal and checking the output:

 ```
 $ git config --list
 credential.helper=osxkeychain
-user.name=Alan Turing
-user.email=alanturing@example.com
+user.name=Eric Weissman
+user.email=eric@example.com
 init.defaultbranch=main
 core.editor=atom --wait
 pull.rebase=false

 ```
-If you get "stuck" in the screen showing the output of `git config --list`, don't panic!
-Just type `q`, and you should get back to your regular terminal.
+If you get "stuck" in the screen showing the output of `git config --list`, **don't panic!** Just type `q`, and you should get back to your regular terminal.

 ## 7) Install Chrome